-4. Considerations made in determining the investment arrangements
+4. Considerations in setting the investment arrangements

-When the Trustees undertook a performance and strategy review of the DC default arrangement in September 2020, they considered the investment risks set out in Appendix 2 of the SIP and Section 4.1 of this Statement.
+When the Trustees undertook a performance and strategy review of the DC default arrangement in September 2023, they considered the investment risks set out in Section 4.1 of this Statement.
 They also considered a wide range of asset classes for investment, taking into account the expected returns and risks associated with those asset classes as well as how these risks can be mitigated.

-The Trustees reviewed their investment beliefs over the previous Plan Year.
-As part of this, the investment adviser, Lane, Clark & Peacock LLP, ("LCP"), facilitated an investment beliefs session which focussed on climate-related beliefs and gathered the opinions of the Trustees.
+The Trustees formally reviewed their investment beliefs in March 2022.
+As part of this, the investment adviser, Lane, Clark & Peacock LLP, ("LCP"), facilitated an investment beliefs session, which focussed on, amongst other things, climate-related beliefs and gathered the opinions of the Trustees.
+LCP also facilitated a light touch review of the Trustees' investment beliefs in January 2024, which identified the priorities of the Trustees on a range of investment-related matters.